 In the record books, Schwartz’s team set a franchise record for points scored (474), total touchdowns (57), total yards (6,337) and net passing yards (4,914).
 The seven touchdowns (five interceptions, two fumbles) scored via fumble or interception returns tied a franchise record set back in 1937.

 Under Schwartz’s guidance, no player represented the comeback more in 2011 than QB Matthew Stafford, who became the first Lions player named the AP Comeback Player of the Year.
-Injuries forced him off the field for most of 2010, but Stafford led the Lions with the most-historic passing year in team history and one of the finer ones in NFL history.
+Injuries forced him off the field for most of 2010, but Stafford led the Lions with a historic passing year and one of the finer ones in NFL history.
 He set team records in completions (421), completion percentage (63.5), passing yards (5,038), touchdowns (41), passer rating (97.2), attempts (663) and 300-yard passing games (8).
 Among all-time NFL single-season leaders, his 2011 totals are third in attempts, fifth in completions, fifth in passing yards and tied for seventh in passing touchdowns.

 Offensive records were also set by third-year TE Brandon Pettigrew who set team single-season records by a tight end in receptions (83) and receiving yards (777).